 Develop Wetlands and Forest as Education Centers

 The college owns 108 acres of forest to the south of campus and 60 acres of wetlands to the north of campus.
 The college should care for and use these areas as education centers for the campus and Eugene and Springfield communities.
 In 2016, the Whole Earth Nature School began operating their K-5th grade summer nature camps in the forestland south of campus.
 This has resulted in new users and visitors to the college, as well as removal of invasive species and development of trails and outdoor classrooms for educational purposes.
-In 2016-2017, the City of Eugene initiated with the college about community member access the Susan Arlie City Park through the Lane campus.
+In 2016-2017, the City of Eugene initiated discussions with the college about community member access the Susan Arlie City Park through the Lane campus.

 2017-2018: Begin discussions with Paul Ruscher, Division Dean of Science, to discuss a vision